labrocadabro/100devs-faq/README.md

 ## How should I make my Anki cards?
 Is there any premade deck I can use?

-**First a word of warning: Make sure you are using [Anki](https://apps.ankiweb.net/), [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki&hl=en&gl=US), or [AnkiMobile](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387) (unfortunately this one is not free and has a rather hefty price tag), NOT Anki App.
+**First a word of warning: Make sure you are using [Anki](https://apps.ankiweb.net/), [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki&hl=en&gl=US), or [AnkiMobile](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387) (unfortunately this one is not free and Leon recommends using the web version of Anki instead), NOT Anki App.
 Anki App is a copycat that is not affiliated with the Anki project and it is not compatible with Ankiw.**

 What you add to your deck is a personal decision based on what exactly you need to review, but in general, you will want to use Anki for important things you might forget or that feel complex and you need more review of the concepts.
 A lot of the early code will become familiar quickly because you'll be using it so much.
 And some things you encounter will be used so rarely you can just look them up when you need them.